 - Never give them canned peaches.
 These are packed in sugary syrup and preservatives that are dangerous for your pet’s stomach and can cause a lot of weight issues.

-I wrote also a long article about what do guinea pig eat, its a step by step guide for beginners, visit it from here.
+I wrote also a long article about what do guinea pig eat, its a step by step guide for beginners.